-ANNUAL GENERAL MEETING
+ANNUAL GENERAL MEETING ("AGM")

-The annual general meeting of the Company ("AGM") will be held on Tuesday, 18 August 2020.
-The notice of the AGM will be published and despatched to the shareholders of the Company in the manner as required by the Listing Rules and the articles of association (the "Articles") of the Company in due course.
+The AGM will be held on Wednesday, 18 August 2021.
+The notice of the AGM will be published and despatched to shareholders of the Company in the manner as required by Rules Governing the Listing of Securities on the Stock Exchange ("Listing Rules") and the articles of association of the Company (the "Articles") in due course.